xmas-ar/xNMS/docs/source/automation/servicetypes/unix_command.md

-The UNIX Command Service allows for a command to be issued on this eNMS server instance.
+The UNIX Command Service allows for a command to be issued on this xNMS server instance.
 This is useful for transferring or setting file permissions prior to using a file in a workflow.